MatthiasEschhold/hexacleanws/tutorial/docs/lab5/lab5.md

 In origin sense the _Interface Segregation Principle_ says:

 ---
-Many client-specific interfaces are better than one general-purpose interface.
+Many client-specific interfaces increase readability and understandability compared to one general-purpose interface.
 No clients should be forced to depend on methods it does not use.
 In conclusion, interfaces should be separated into small responsibilities as minimalistic as possible.

 ![Variants of slicing use cases](../img/usecaseslicing.png)